ncdejito/ncdejito.github.io/_projects/9_flower_website.md

 2025 update: still being used and making money

-I got this really cool rose as a bonus from a client on a part-time gig!
+I got the really cool rose as a bonus from a client on a part-time gig!
 Here are the things I did:

 To make the client happy, I delivered on what they asked:
 * Automated raw material planning and delivery charge calculation, providing clarity and basis for critical business decisions;